One of the ways to improve your freelance writing, and establish yourself as an expert, is to write what you know.

 - It takes less research to write about something you are already knowledgeable about, so you can write faster.

-- There is a good chance you'll have more ideas about what to write, since you have a good breadth of knowledge.
+- There is a good chance you'll have more ideas about what to write since you have a good breadth of knowledge.

 - It's easier to establish yourself as an expert if you already have a knowledge base.

 However, you don't have to just write about areas where you have a great deal of knowledge.
 In fact, when I started out as a personal finance writer, most of what I knew were my horrible, horrible money mistakes.
-I began researching finances, and reading what financial gurus had to say.
-I also began trying things out on my own, and learning what worked for me.
+I began researching finances and reading what financial gurus had to say.
+I also began trying things out on my own and learning what worked for me.
 Through research, experience, and trial and error, I began figuring out my own money philosophy.
 Now I write almost exclusively about finances — at least for pay.

-Sometimes we discount what we know when it doesn't come from formal training, or from interests we have followed for years.
+Sometimes we discount what we know when it doesn't come from formal training or interests we have followed for years.
 However, the truth is that part of what you know is also what you are learning.
 Share the journey with others, and everyone can learn a little more.
 Write what you know, and write what you are interested in.
 Even if you don't know a lot about the subject right now, you can improve your knowledge as you go.